- Overnight desert experience with dinner with transport by Vintage Land Rover

 Start your overnight experience with a pickup from your Dubai hotel, and then travel into the desert aboard your open-roof vintage Land Rover, a mode of transport used extensively in 1950’s desert expeditions.
 As you travel, listen to your guide’s stories about Dubai’s past and present as well as the many customs and traditions that you’ll experience throughout the evening.

-Head through Dubai Desert Conservation Range, looking out for wildlife such as Arabian gazelles and oryx, and then stop in a Bedouin-inspired camp in the grounds of a private royal residence.
+Head through Dubai Desert Conservation Reserve on an Africian style wildlife safari, looking out for Arabian gazelles and oryx, and then stop in a Bedouin-inspired camp in the grounds of a private royal retreat.
 Make your way past the gently flickering flames from the lights that mark the entranceway, and then hop out of your Land Rover to take a seat at your shared table.

 Before your meal starts, a range of cultural activities are demonstrated around the tables.
 Enjoy an Arabic coffee and sit back to watch flamboyant dancers performing to traditional Emirati music, or perhaps take a wander around the camp.
 Pose in the sand dunes for a photo as the sun goes down, watch a bread-making demonstration or gaze at UAE’s national bird – the falcon – during a falconry display.
-If you want to immerse yourself in the culture even more, why not get a henna tattoo, smoke a shisha (Arabic water pipe) or even try riding a camel?
+If you want to immerse yourself in the culture even more, why not get a henna tattoo, smoke a shisha pipe (Arabic water pipe) or even try the traditional mode of Bedouin transport- a camel.

 After your meal, sit around the bonfire and gaze up at the stars, and then make your way to your Arabic tent—complete with comfortable mattress, pillows and blanket— nestled inside the camp.
 Settle in and enjoy sleeping overnight in the heart of the desert!